SuperDARN/pydarn/docs/user/logging.md

 Use `logging.basicConfig()` to set various configurations include logging levels. pyDARN supports various levels of logging:

-- `INFO`: provided info and status of where the pyDARN are at in functionality
+- `INFO`: provided info and status of where pyDARN is at in functionality
 - `DEBUG`: provides extra information useful for debugging
 - `ERROR`: provides exceptions error information